junxit/us-congress-bills-115/metadata.md

 - 2018-04-26 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2018-04-26 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2018-04-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 394.
+- 2018-08-22 — By Senator Grassley from Committee on the Judiciary filed written report.
+Report No. 115-325.
+- 2018-08-22 — By Senator Grassley from Committee on the Judiciary filed written report.
+Report No. 115-325.
+- 2018-09-04 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6032-6033; text of measure as passed: CR S6033)
+- 2018-09-04 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6032-6033; text of measure as passed: CR S6033)